Robin-Andrews/Sound-Math/3 -Equal Octave Divisions/readme.md

 * Geometric Progressions
 * Typing

 Normally in Western music, an octave is divided into 12 equal parts, represented by the geometric progression with a = 1 and r = 2^(1/12).
-It is geometric rather than arithmetic (revision needed?) beacuse the human ear perceives pitch exponentially.
+It is geometric rather than arithmetic (revision needed?) because the human ear perceives pitch exponentially.

 Twelve even steps is not the only way to divide an octave.
 Alternative tunings are a big topic, but we can start fairly simply using Jyton Music and a little maths to do with powers and roots...